Russia's Chubais lashes authorities for jailing Nemtsov

-A spokeswoman for the Solidarity movement that groups Russia's small but fractious liberal forces said this marked the first time that the outspoken critic of Russia's former president, now Prime Minister Vladimir Putin, had been sentenced to jail.
+A spokeswoman for the Solidarity movement that groups Russia's small but fractious liberal forces said this marked the first time that the outspoken critic of Russia's de facto leader Vladimir Putin had been sentenced to jail.

 The incident received almost no attention in Russia's state-dominated media but still drew a furious response from Chubais -- who rarely breaks ranks with officials in his capacity as current head of the Rosnano state technology firm.

 "I believe that the authorities have the right to detain the participants of unsanctioned meetings," Chubais wrote in a public message posted on his blog.

 "But the meeting that Nemtsov attended was sanctioned!"
 Chubais wrote.